 Peru.
 The ancient land of the Incans.
 Astounding natural beauty.
-Festivals galore with rich cultural heritage.
+Festivals are galore with a rich cultural heritage.
 Heaven for the active and adventurous traveler.

 Think Peru and the first thing that pops into your mind is the glorious ancient site of Machu Picchu.
 We did the Salkantay Trek to Machu Picchu with Mountain Lodges of Peru.
 This has to be one of the most unforgettable Peru treks!
 Definitely to be considered if you are looking into trekking in Peru.

 Salkantay Trek with Mountain Lodges of Peru

-Peru is a dream destination for trekking and there are many amazing trails in this marvellous country besides the well-known Inca trail.
+Peru is a dream destination for trekking and there are many amazing trails in this marvelous country besides the well-known Inca trail.
 Hiking the ancient route in Peru – the Inca Trail – to Machu Picchu did not appeal to me.
 Camping, sharing toilets and backpacking is just not my style.
 There are also many restrictions on the Inca trail – the government of Peru gives limited passes to 500 persons per day, porters included.

 A colleague from my husband’s Sao Paulo office suggested the Salkantay Trek offered by Mountain Lodges of Peru (MLP).